rubyonracetracks/ror-site-docu/README.md

-# Welcome
+# Ruby on Racetracks Web Site

 [![Build Status](https://semaphoreci.com/api/v1/jhsu802701/ror-site-docu/branches/master/badge.svg)](https://semaphoreci.com/jhsu802701/ror-site-docu)

+Welcome to the source code of the Ruby on Racetracks web site!
 This app was created with the aid of Docusaurus Neutrino, which automatically creates a new Docusaurus app from scratch.
 It's like Rails Neutrino but for Docusaurus instead.

 ## Scripts
 * all.sh: This script runs test_app.sh and test_code.sh.